sliit-foss/npm-catalogue/plugins/babel-plugin-transform-trace/readme.md

 # @sliit-foss/babel-plugin-transform-trace

-> Adds tracing to the source code during transformation
+> Adds tracing to the source code during transpilation

 > The transformed code will need the following package installed to be able to successfully run :- [@sliit-foss/functions]('https://www.npmjs.com/package/@sliit-foss/functions')